CoconutJJ/AMACSS/a48_study_guide.md

 01234
 ~~~

-Notice, we didn't do `for (int i = 0; ...)` which you may be familiar with doing in
+Notice, we didn't do `for (int i = 0; ...)` which you may be familiar with doing
-Java or C# or some C based related language.
-This doesn't work unless you add `-std=c99`
+in Java or C# or some C based related language.
+This doesn't work unless you add
-(c version 99) in gcc.
+`-std=c99` (c version 99) in gcc.
 You should initialize the i just to be safe.
-C does not have
+C
-a "for-each" (equivalent for `for item in items`) implementation, but you can accomplish
+does not have a "for-each" (equivalent for `for item in items`) implementation,
-what you need with the index for loop.
+but you can accomplish what you need with the index for loop.

-## String Operations
+## Section 1: String Operations

 ### Strings in C

 Recall that strings in C are not primitive.
 Strings are an **array of
 characters**, which is terminated with a **null character** `\0`.
-You must
+You must end
-end your strings with the null character or else you won't be able to perform
+your strings with the null character or else you won't be able to perform
 operations like printf.

 `string.h` library